lskatz/Kalamari/paper/paper.md

 ## Summary

-Kalamari is a comprehensive resource that represents genomes from a diversity of organisms of public health concern.
-It aims to provide researchers and public health professionals with easy access to important genomic data.
+Kalamari is a comprehensive resource that represents genomes from a diverse organisms of public health concern.
+It aims to provide researchers and public health professionals with easy access to high quality genomic references.

 ## Statement of Need

-Public Health utilizes genomics for infectious disease surveillance [@armstrong2019pathogen].
-Laboratories sequence whole genomes daily to uncover where pathogens are and who they infect.
+Public Health laboratories sequence whole genomes daily for genomic epidemiology, ie, to track pathogen spread [@armstrong2019pathogen].
 Usually, this is in the form of whole genome sequencing (WGS) from cultures, but it can come from reflect cultures from samples like stool, or could be actual metegenomics samples [@huang2017metagenomics].
-In WGS samples, one might want to perform a quality check to make sure that the sample is not contaminated and is virtually 100% the target sample.
+In isolate WGS samples, one might want to perform a quality check to make sure that the sample is not contaminated and is virtually 100% the target sample.
-In metagenomics samples, one might want to classify all reads that match the sample's taxonomy.
+In metagenomics samples, one might want to classify all reads that confidently match a reference taxonomy database.

+Other similar databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb].
+However ironically due to their advantages of being so comprehensive, they become disadvantageous for our specific purposes:
+*1 The databases become too large and slower to query *2 The results suffer in sensitivity to species [@nasko2018refseq] and therefore become less informative for pathogen surveillance.

 Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and even genomes of common contaminants.
 These genomes can be used for contamination detection and for metagenomic analysis.